-It's hard to put an exact figure on the number of companies using ATS.
-Different surveys over the past few years have put the overall number somewhere between 55% to 75%. what we do know is that a) a majority of companies use ATS, and b) bigger companies are more likely to use them than smaller ones — in fact, a whopping 99% of Fortune 500 companies now use Applicant Tracking Systems.
+Different surveys over the past few years have put the overall number somewhere between 55% to 75%.
+We do know for sure that a) a majority of companies use ATS, and b) bigger companies are more likely to use them than smaller ones — in fact, a whopping 99% of Fortune 500 companies now use Applicant Tracking Systems.

 What do ATS look for?

 It's important to understand that resume scanners aren't 100% automated — there's always a real person at the other end of the ATS software.
 The hiring manager decides what non-negotiable skills or experience they’re looking for and programs the ATS to scan for those keywords.

 ATS will only ever scan for hard skills, so while "PMP" or "InDesign" may be ATS keywords, "time management" won't be.

 Again, that depends on how the company has decided to use their ATS.
 Most ATS are programmed with basic filters — for example, scanning for resumes that use the keyword "sales" or looking for resume gaps by scanning dates of employment.
 Sometimes, resumes that don't match the ATS algorithm will be automatically discarded.
 Other times, these keywords will simply be flagged to make your resume easier for hiring managers to skim, or your resume may be given a preliminary score to speed up the recruitment process.

 ATS can also be used earlier in the job application process.
 When submitting an online application, you'll often need to answer questions about things like your background and availability.
 Some of these are knockout questions — for example, if the application asks whether you possess a certain qualification or are willing to travel, answering "no" to these questions can lead to automatic rejection.